Teenagehood looks different for every child, you probably experienced it yourself while you were growing up.

 Punishment Doesn’t Work

-The same study found that teenagers also respond incredibly badly to punishment-based discipline systems.
+If you include punishment in your parenting, you must read this section carefully.
+A study found that teenagers also respond incredibly badly to punishment-based discipline systems.

 The part of the brain that is responsible for conceiving long-term consequences doesn’t work as well.
-Therefore because punishments were only temporary, they didn’t respond well to them.
+Therefore, because punishments were only temporary, they didn’t respond well to them.

 You may find agreeing on a system with their teachers at school yields great results for everyone involved.